-Look at this interestingly shaped object made of produced in .
-By the thirteenth century C.E., the potters there had developed a recipe for a compound clay, which when to an extremely high temperature, created a stunning white ceramic material.
-The object is in the shape of a , or water carrier.
+Look at this interestingly shaped ceramic object made of porcelain produced in Jingdezhen.
+By the thirteenth century C.E., the potters there had developed a recipe for a compound clay, which when fired to an extremely high temperature, created a stunning white ceramic material.
+The object is in the shape of a canteen, or water carrier.
 It has a circular body.
-On a functional canteen, the loop and ring handles on each side of the neck would have held a leather strap to make it easy to carry the over one’s shoulder; however, this canteen seems too heavy to use in that way.
+On a functional canteen, the loop and ring handles on each side of the neck would have held a leather strap to make it easy to carry the vessel over one’s shoulder; however, this canteen seems too heavy to use in that way.
 The short, cylindrical ribbed neck would originally have had a cover or stopper.
 The front of the body is decorated with intricate blue patterns on a white background: a ring of waves encircles the edge and, inside the ring, a floral scroll fills the surface.
 The center of the canteen has a dome with a central, wave-like pattern surrounding an Islamic eight-pointed star, leaves, and a lotus scroll.
 Each point of the star contains a single leaf.
 The side of the body is covered with a continuous scrolling design of lotus and other flowers.
 The back is undecorated and unglazed porcelain (without color).

 Canteens were common objects used by ordinary people to carry liquids.
 Religious pilgrims in the European Middle Ages (fifth to fifteenth century) also used them to hold holy water and oil.
 In the thirteenth and fourteenth centuries, artists in the Near East created elaborate metal canteens that seem to have inspired this Chinese example.
-The eight-pointed star in the center, for example, is a often found in Islamic art.
+The eight-pointed star in the center, for example, is a symbol often found in Islamic art.

-However, the technique used to create this reflects its origin in China.
-The material of white decorated with (blue) designs was a Chinese invention.
+However, the technique used to create this canteen reflects its origin in China.
+The material of white porcelain decorated with cobalt (blue) designs was a Chinese invention.
 The heavy weight of the canteen seems to suggest that it was made for decorative or ornamental purpose rather than for actually carrying water.
 It may have been hung on the wall or placed on a flat surface in a wealthy patron’s residence.

 For the classroom